 - What type of ports does it have?
 Older or budget car chargers often have less than great port options.
 There might just be USB type-A instead of USB-C, or there might not be fast charging as mentioned above.
 These also don’t come with a cable, so you might need to buy one for the car, and remember to carry the cable you get with your phone.

 - Do you need more features?
 Most cars only come with one power port.
 If you need that port for a car charger and a Bluetooth FM transmitter, you’re out of luck.
 The good news is that there are a few options that combine both features.
 Similarly, you’ll also find phone holders that serve double duty as a Qi wireless charger.

 Anker Power iQ charger

 The 42W dual-port Anker USB charger is a great option.
 This charger provides you with USB-A and USB-C slots for charging two devices rapidly at the same time.
-It is a very small and compact car charger, making it perfect for those that don’t want anything bulky in their car.
+It is a very small and compact car charger, perfect for those who don’t want anything bulky in their car.
 It is compatible with most devices and has a bunch of safety features on board to keep you and your devices safe.

-Aukey USB C car charger
+Belkin car charger